twrecked/hass-aarlo/README.md

 ## Back Ends

-_Arlo_ will use either [SSE](https://en.wikipedia.org/wiki/Server-sent_events) or [MQTT](https://en.wikipedia.org/wiki/MQTT) to signal events to _Aarlo_.
-I'm not fully sure of the mechanism which determine which gets chosen but I know adding or removing a `user_agent` will switch between the two.
+_Arlo_ will use either [SSE](https://en.wikipedia.
+org/wiki/Server-sent_events) or [MQTT](https://en.wikipedia.org/wiki/MQTT) to signal events to _Aarlo_.
+I'm not fully sure of the mechanism which determines which gets chosen but I know adding or removing a `user_agent` will switch between the two.

+### Configuration

 Starting with the `0.8` release _Aarlo_ should be smart enough to work out which back end to use.
 But if you find yourself running into problems, like missing motion detection events or missing sensor value updates you can manually override the setting.
 Change this setting in `/config/aarlo.yaml`.